yquake2/yquake2/doc/040_cvarlist.md

   modern systems like Windows 10 or Linux with PulseAudio.

 * **s_sdldriver**: Can be set to the name of a SDL audio driver.
-If set to `auto`, SDL chooses the driver.
+If set to `auto` (the defailt), SDL chooses the driver.
 If set to anything else the given driver is forced, regardless if supported by SDL or the platform or not.
-By default set to `directsound` under Windows and `auto` on all other platforms.

 * **s_underwater**: Dampen sounds if submerged.
 Enabled by default.